Treatment Option Overview

 - The grade of the tumor.

-Watchful waiting is closely monitoring a patient’s condition without giving any treatment until symptoms appear or change.
-Watchful waiting is often used for patients who have neurofibromatosis type1 or a tumor that is not growing and spreading.
+Observation is closely monitoring a patient’s condition without giving any treatment until signs or symptoms appear or change.
+Observation is often used for patients who have neurofibromatosis type1 or a tumor that is not growing and spreading.

 Radiation therapy to the brain can affect growth and development in young children.
 Certain ways of giving radiation therapy can lessen the damage to healthy brain tissue:

-- Conformal radiation therapy is a type of external radiation therapy.
-It uses a computer to make a 3-dimensional (3-D) picture of the tumor and shapes the radiation beams to fit the tumor.
+- Conformal radiation therapy uses a computer to make a 3-dimensional (3-D) picture of the tumor and shapes the radiation beams to fit the tumor.
 This allows a high dose of radiation to reach the tumor and causes less damage to normal tissue around the tumor.

 For children younger than 3 years, chemotherapy may be given instead, to delay or reduce the need for radiation therapy.